Some Properties of Generalized Foulkes Module: Introduction

 Thrall \cite{TRM} decomposed the Foulkes module into simple components for $a = 2$ and for $b = 2$:

 Foulkes \cite{HOF} conjectured that if $a \leq b$ then $F_b^a$ can be embedded in $F_a^b$, for $a=2$ this is an immediate consequence of Thrall's result.
 Dent \cite{SCD} decomposed the Foulkes module for $F_3^a$ and $F_a^3$ into Specht modules and verified the conjecture for $a =3$.
-For $a>3$ no full decomposition of the Foulkes module is known.

-For an integer $k<ab$ we define $\Omega_k$ as the set of partitions of $k$ which are subpartitions of $(a^b)$.
-Then the restriction of the generalized Foulkes module to $S_k\times S_{ab-k}$ has a natural decomposition (see below, Definition~\ref{def:component}) indexed by $\Omega_k$:
+For $a>3$ no full decomposition of the Foulkes module is known, albeit the conjecture is proven for $a\leq 5$, see \cite{TM} \cite{MN} \cite{CIM}.
+For an integer $0<k<n$ we define $\Omega_k$ as the set of partitions of $k$ which are subpartitions of $(a^b)$, that is all parts are of size less than or equal to $a$.
+Then the restriction of the generalized Foulkes module to $S_k\times S_{n-k}$ has a natural decomposition (see below, Definition~\ref{def:component}) indexed by $\Omega_k$:

 We are concerned mainly with the $(1^k)$-component $U_{\nu,a}=V_{\nu,a}^{(1^k)}$.